iracooke/bcc2020CLE/docs/exercise_3.md

 cat H_mac_protein.fasta | bioawk -c fastx -f split.awk
 ```

 The rest is relatively easy.
 We just print data to whatever the current file variable is.
+We can do this by adding another action to print the current fasta record.
+This time the pattern for the action is blank so it gets triggered for every record.

 Change your `awk` program to